codsen/codsen/packages/json-variables/README.md

 That's better, isn't it?
 I think so too.

-To set this up, you can either rely on my default way of naming data keys, appending `_data`, or you can customise that using `opts.dataContainerIdentifierTails`.
-On the other hand, you can also turn off this function completely via `opts.lookForDataContainers`.
+To set this up, you can rely on my default way of naming data keys (appending `_data`) or you can customise how to call data keys using `opts.dataContainerIdentifierTails`.
+On the other hand, you can also turn off this function completely via `opts.lookForDataContainers` and force all values to be the keys at the same level as the current variable's key.

 ```js
 const jv = require('json-variables')